 The mission of the Woodbury Heritage Society is to preserve and document Woodbury’s history and to aid residents of our community in learning and understanding more about Woodbury’s early years.

 The Woodbury Heritage Society is a non-profit, tax-exempt organization founded in October 1983.
 A board of directors governs the society’s activities.
 Elections to the board are held each spring at the annual meeting.
 A newsletter is sent to all members to provide news of the organization.

 Membership meetings are held occasionally during the year, presenting programs of interest to both long-time and new residents of the community.
 These programs have featured Woodbury’s country schools, early roads in the city, family history nights, oral history workshops, gardening with heirloom plants, and educational tours.
 An annual potluck is held during the holiday season.

 If you are supportive of the work of the Woodbury Heritage Society, we invite you to become a member.
-Annual dues are $15 per member.
+Click here to join online.

 Woodbury Heritage Society Board of Directors

 Wayne Schilling, President

 Rick Osborn, Treasurer

 Carl James Anderson, Secretary